stkent/iOS-Dependency-Injection-Workshop/part1-slides/slides-source.md

 ^These are not the only consumers you'll find in iOS apps, and they're not the only consumers worth testing.
 But they usually house significant amounts of application logic and so are some of the first classes to consider testing.

-^Unit testing view controllers will be hard even if you add DI, because they are tightly coupled to the Android framework, and framework-replacement testing tools like Robolectric have historically been fragile.
+^Unit testing view controllers will be hard even if you add DI, because they are tightly coupled to the iOS framework.
 For this reason, I would normally prioritize refactoring to use view models before thinking about adding DI.
 We'll do this in the guided refactor later.

 ---